00xc/cmutator/README.md

 ### TODO ###
 * Add coverage-guided fuzzing support.
-* Avoid allocation when using the `swap` strategy.

 ## Usage ##
 Compile as a static library with `make libcmutator.a` and compile with your application: